smancke/docker-intro/README.md

 2. Implement a counter example im php
 3. Scale the webserver

-docker-compose best practices:
+compose best practices
 ==============================
 * Environment variables can be used
 * Additional environment variables can be defined in an environment file: `.env`
 * Image tags can be defined by variables
 * Compose files can be extended

 ** Use one base file
  ** One extension per environment

 Part 5
 =========================